Back to Top

 New DnD 5e art from 2024 featuring a beautiful female Rogue of Middle Eastern descent throwing a knife in a set of ruins.

 In the 2014 rules, Epic Boons were previously only something that Dungeon Masters had access to.
 That’s changed in the revised 2024 core rules, with Epic Boons now something players can access.
-Rogues can choose from one of the twelve Epic Boons found in the 2024 Player’s Handbook, although Wizards of the Coast recommends the “Boon of the Night Spirit” which increases one ability score by 1 (up to a maximum of 30).
+Rogues can choose from any one of the twelve Epic Boons found in the 2024 Player’s Handbook, although for Rogues Wizards of the Coast recommends the “Boon of the Night Spirit,” which increases one ability score by 1 (up to a maximum of 30).
 In addition, you have Resistance to all damage except Psychic and Radiant and, as a Bonus Action, you can gain the Invisible condition.

 This is also a 2014 Rogue feature that has been updated for 2024.
 In the new version you can now use Stroke of Luck on saving throws and when you fail a D20 Test, it turns your roll into a 20.
 This means a missed attack roll becomes a Critical Hit.
 All other rules are identical and it still recharges on a Short or Long Rest.